A Visit to the Museum

 You will find information about our opening times and contact details at the foot of each page of this website.

 There are regular rail and bus services to Sheringham, all terminating at the railway station, where there is also a large pay-and-display car park.
-The museum is a moderate walk away - approx. 5-10 minutes - and there is a smaller pay-and-display car park quite close to the museum, near the beach end of the high street.
+The museum is a moderate walk away - approx. 8-15 minutes - and there are two smaller pay-and-display car parks quite close to the museum, one near the beach end of the High Street. and the other off Cliff Road, to the east of the museum.